rozgo/Open-Transactions/README.md

 transfer protocols and storage systems.
 The current test server and client use the ZeroMQ library for messages, and a storage abstraction is employed to make it easy for you to swap in any storage method you need.
-(Default is the filesystem, but you can store anywhere.)
+(Filesystem by default, but you can store anywhere.)

 The intention is for this software to be integrated as many places as possible...
 Games, digital cash wallets, distributed data stores, secure voip apps, anonymous bit torrent networks, mixnets, remailers, nym servers, etc. There are many other potential uses.

+IT IS ONLY BY MAKING THIS SORT OF SOFTWARE PART OF THE FABRIC OF OUR INFRASTRUCTURE ITSELF, THAT WE FINALLY ACCOMPLISH ASSURANCE FOR OUR POSTERITY.
+BE WARNED: THE TIME IS SHORT.

 This product includes software developed by Ben Laurie for use in the Lucre project.